ava-labs/avalanche-docs/docs/subnets/subnet-cli.md

 For local testing, you can use the key in [.insecure.ewoq.key](https://github.com/ava-labs/subnet-cli/blob/main/.insecure.ewoq.key) which is pre-funded.

 #### Mainnet
-For Mainnet, we strongly recommend use an account associated with a [ledger](#ledger-support) for all your operations.
+For Mainnet, we strongly recommend to use an account associated with a [ledger](#ledger-support) for all your operations.

 ### `subnet-cli wizard`